gabeochoa/supermarket-engine/README.md

 ```

 TODOs

-Game Ideas
+Game

+player should be able to control price of items
++ player gets feedback from customers on price and quantity
++ feedback should be centralized on item so if you miss popups its findable
+player should have to buy items
++ which take time to get shipped to store
++ can hire an inventory manager to do this automatically

-Allow player to label aisles which make it easier for people to find the item
+Allow player to label aisles
++ makes it easier for customers to find the item they want
-the want
++ gives stockers faster stocking times since they only need to stock when aisle is empty

 Customers leaving items around
 + Another stock job to put items back

+Customers will leave if lines are too long

 Stealing items
++ Hire security manager
++ Hire security employees
++ Video Cameras

 Weather and day night system
-+ Different desires based in
++ Different desires based on these (less ice cream in winter)

 Engine Ideas